-Teachers generally have a lot of experience, and are often willing to create custom classes for each student.
+Teachers generally have a lot of experience and are often willing to create custom classes for each student.
 Knowing your current language level and your goals will help your teacher make better lessons for you.
 Some students also ask for homework to give themselves more pressure and more practice.

 If you are dedicated to improving, you might ask your teacher to suggest a long-term plan based on how much practice the teacher thinks it might take you to accomplish your goal.

 One of the great benefits of using italki, is that you can easily try working with different teachers.
 Experienced italki learners and teachers know that it is good to try different teachers before choosing one (or a few).
 We recommend you take a few sessions with different teachers to experience different teaching styles.

-Most students try TWO to FOUR teachers before choosing a long-term teacher that fits their learning needs.
+Most students try 2 to 4 teachers before choosing a long-term teacher that fits their learning needs.

 What other experienced language learners says about choosing an italki teacher